-As you prepare the G Suite account, take note of the following values, as they are required to complete the setup of the G Suite Marketplace app on Prisma SaaS:
+As you prepare the G Suite account, take note of the following values, as they are required to add the G Suite Marketplace app on SaaS Security API:

 New Private Key

 A P12 format private key certificate issued from your Google service account.
-This required certificate is uploaded on Prisma SaaS when adding the G Suite Marketplace app.
+This required certificate is uploaded on SaaS Security API when adding the G Suite Marketplace app.

 Private Key Password